symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/PhpcrCommandsBundle/README.md

 # NodeHelper

-NodeHelper implements some utility methods to simplify the interaction with the Jackalope session.
+NodeHelper implements some utility methods to simplify the interaction with the PHPCR session.

 DOC NEEDS TO BE REVIEWED

     /**
-     * Return the jackalope session
+     * Return the phpcr session
      */
     public function getSession()